Premises Liability Attorneys: Protecting Your Rights After an Injury

-Property owners owe a duties to people who are on their property with their permission.
-Trespassers usually can’t bring a premises liability claim.
+Property owners owe a duty to people who are on their property with their permission.
+Trespassers usually cannot bring a premises liability claim.
 However, Florida has different obligations for property owners when the victims were children.

-One of the most common kinds of premises liability claims are slip-and-fall accidents.
-When a person slips and falls on a foreign substance in a business premises and establishes that they fell because of that foreign substance, the defendant must produce evidence that they exercised reasonable care under the circumstances.
+One of the most common kinds of premises liability claims is slip-and-fall accidents.
+When a person slips and falls on a foreign substance on business premises and establishes that they fell because of that foreign substance, the defendant must produce evidence that they exercised reasonable care under the circumstances.

 Under Florida Statute § 768.0755, however, constructive knowledge can be proven by circumstantial evidence (evidence in which facts are proven through circumstances providing basis for the inference of a factual conclusion) showing that the dangerous condition existed for such a length of time that, in the exercise of ordinary care, the property owner should have known of the condition, or the condition occurred with regularity and was therefore foreseeable.

-- Negligent Security — People who are victims of violent crimes such as assault or sexual crimes such as rape may have premises liability claims against businesses for failure to provide adequate security measures.
+People who are victims of violent crimes such as assault or sexual crimes such as rape may have premises liability claims against businesses for failure to provide adequate security measures.
 Even when a business does have security personnel, the establishment could still be liable if the security guards did not do enough to prevent a victim’s injuries.
-The business could be liable for not properly training security guards how to properly handle emergency situations.
+The business could be liable for not properly training security guards in how to properly handle emergency situations.

-- Amusement Park Accidents — Florida is home to numerous amusement parks, including Walt Disney World, Universal Studios, SeaWorld, Busch Gardens, and many others.
+Florida is home to numerous amusement parks, including Walt Disney World, Universal Studios, SeaWorld, Busch Gardens and many others.
 These facilities welcome millions of visitors every year, and people can be injured in various scenarios at the parks.
 In some cases, rides may malfunction, people may fall in slippery areas, or ride operators may have caused accidents by working while under the influence of drugs or alcohol.

 Florida uses a pure comparative fault system for damage awards.
-This means that a victim will not be prohibited from recovering damages if their negligence contributed to the cause of the accident.
+This means that a victim won’t be prohibited from recovering damages if their negligence contributed to the cause of the accident.
 Rather, their final award will be proportionately reduced by their percentage of negligence.

 Under this system, a person who is awarded $10,000 but found to be 10 percent at fault would have their award reduced by $1,000 and ultimately receive $9,000.
 The defendants in many premises liability claims will routinely argue that an accident was entirely the fault of the victim’s own negligence.